 - Detox.
-During a medical detox, a detox team will closely monitor vital signs and symptoms throughout the process.
+During medical detox, a detox team will closely monitor vital signs and symptoms throughout the process.
 Adderall detox can take from one to three weeks.

 - Individual therapy.
-These one-on-one sessions allow the you to explore the underlying reasons for leaning on Adderall.
+These one-on-one sessions allow you to explore the underlying reasons for leaning on Adderall.